 Revolution was not on Jefferson’s mind when he met the Prince.
 Someone had told him that in Cochinchina they grow six kinds of rice.
 Three upland which requires only normal rain to grow and three lowland that must stand in water.
 Jefferson wanted to obtain some seeds of the upland rice from Cochinchina because he knew that growing rice in stagnant water caused sickness.
 This was before their knowledge of malaria but they did know that stagnant water caused sickness.
 Prince Canh promised Jefferson he would send him some seeds of upland rice.

 In 1788, Jefferson wrote: “I have considerable hope of receiving some rice from Cochin-china, the young prince of that country, lately gone from here having undertaken that it shall come to me.
 But it will be some time first."
-I believe this is the first contact between Vietnam and the United States.
+I believe this is the first contact between Vietnam and

 The Prince and Msg.
 Pigneau were informed that they would be given an audience by the King of France.
 They persuaded the King to give them the aid.
 The rest of the French administration was not so easy.
 Pigneau’s project was undermined from the beginning by the French Minister of Foreign affairs.
 He was apprehensive about the feasibility of a far away campaign.
 The French government was bankrupted from overspending and that included their support of the American Revolution.